In small groups you will analyze a scene from the week’s film and share a simple presentation with the class. What should you do?

 - Watch the film – together or on your own

 - Prepare a brief introduction to the scene – and a brief explanation of why it is important.
 Prepare a brief analysis of the scene.
 This should include explanation of the elements of film – the cinematography, the editing, the sound, etc. – and your interpretation.
+You can divide this up any way you like, but everyone should take a piece that they can explain to the class.

 In class:

-- You will introduce the scene
+- You will introduce the scene (briefly)

 - I will show it